MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+2025/06/26

+0200<->1200

+- symbol for boundary point
+- motion of dept, motion of firms
+- planning, long term planning of size of production
+- private ledger, public ledger
+- isolated point == boundary point forever?
+- it is true to Eucleadian space
+- a,b belongs to R, between a and b, there are rational and irrational

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 0000<->0500

 2025/06/25